siyin250-1974096/siyin250-1974096.github.io/README.md

 ![](img/data.png)

 ## Methodology
 In this project, we are interested to experiment with ResNet networks.
-For the models, we want to experiment with ResNet-18 and ResNet-152.
-They are 18 and 152-layer deep Convolutional Neural Network respectively with pre-trained weights from the ImageNet database by applying transfer learning.
-We are interested in how adjusting the learning rate and batch size of the models would affect the accuracy of the training and testing set.
-In particular, we want to find out if
+In particular, we want to experiment with ResNet-18 and ResNet-152.
+They are 18 and 152-layer deep Convolutional Neural Network respectively with pre-trained weights from the ImageNet database.
+By applying transfer learning, we can test how adjusting the learning rate and batch size of the models would affect the accuracy of the training and testing set.
+We want to find out if
 - increasing the batch size from 96 to 128 to 256 would change the testing accuracy
 - increasing the number of epochs would change the testing accuracy
-- changing the model from 18 layers to 152 layers would increase the testing accuracy
+- changing the model from 18 layers to 152 layers would change the testing accuracy

 ## Experiments
 #### Model Parameters